If you work a 12-hour or night shift, this guide is going to be a game-changer.

 YES, this does require effort.
 YES, this does require preparation.
 YES, it does work.
 YES, you will find your rhythm with it.

-Remember: nobody believes your excuses except for you.
 You can do this.
-Just don’t let “perfect’ be the enemy of the good.
+Just don’t let “perfect’ be the enemy of the “good.”

 Let’s talk about things to eat and avoid while on shift work: the good, the bad, the ugly.